OCRaP Logo

 The standard housing model relies on individual ownership of rarely used assets (lawnmowers, guest rooms, large private kitchens), resulting in high embodied carbon and waste.
 Furthermore, fragmented living arrangements contribute to a loneliness epidemic, weakening community resilience during climate shocks.

 This policy shifts the focus from “energy-efficient independent units” to “resource-efficient communities.”
-It establishes a municipal framework to incentivize Cohousing and Housing Cooperatives (Co-ops) through “Radical Resource Sharing.”
+It establishes a municipal framework to incentivize Cohousing and Housing Cooperatives (Co-ops) through radical resource sharing, enforceable zoning standards, and equity safeguards.

 Policy 1: The “Share-Shed” Zoning Overlay